Swabble

 #Local by design

 Swabble uses Speech.framework's on-device path.
 There are no Whisper binaries, no network transcription calls, and no hosted control plane.
-Your hook can do whatever you configure, but the speech pipeline itself stays on the Mac.
+Audio stays on the Mac; macOS may download Apple's speech model assets on first use.
+Your hook can do whatever you configure.